CesiumGS/3d-tiles/README.md

 ## Coordinate reference system (CRS)

-Tile objects are specified in a coordinate system as defined by the type of [bounding volume](#bounding-volumes) used.
-This coordinate system will often be in a geospatial context and use the WGS 84 datum as defined in [EPSG 4326](http://nsidc.org/data/atlas/epsg_4326.html).
-Otherwise, the bounding volume will be defined with a right-handed 3-axis (x, y, z) Cartesian coordinate system.

-### Tile content coordinate systems

-Each tile's content uses a right-handed 3-axis (x, y, z) Cartesian coordinate system; that is, the cross product of _x_ and _y_ yields _z_.
+3D Tiles uses a right-handed Cartesian coordinate system; that is, the cross product of _x_ and _y_ yields _z_.
 3D Tiles defines the _z_ axis as up for local Cartesian coordinate systems.
 An additional [tile transform](#tile-transform) may be applied to transform a tile's local coordinate system to the parent tile's coordinate system.
+A tileset's global coordinate system will often be [WGS 84 coordinates](http://earth-info.nga.mil/GandG/publications/tr8350.2/wgs84fin.pdf), but it doesn't have to be, e.g., a power plant may be defined fully in its local coordinate system for use with a modeling tool without a geospatial context.

 Some tile content types such as [Batched 3D Model](TileFormats/Batched3DModel/README.md) and [Instanced 3D Model](TileFormats/Instanced3DModel/README.md) embed glTF.
 The [glTF specification](https://github.com/KhronosGroup/glTF/tree/master/specification/2.0#coordinate-system-and-units) defines a right-handed coordinate system with the _y_ axis as up.
 For consistency with the _z_-up coordinate system of 3D Tiles, embedded glTFs may instead use the [`CESIUM_z_up` glTF extension](TODO).

-If the `CESIUM_z_up` glTF extension is not used, the glTF model must be transformed to a _z_-up coordinate system at runtime.
+If the `CESIUM_z_up` glTF extension is not used, the glTF model is considered to by _y_-up and must be transformed to a _z_-up coordinate system at runtime.
 This is done by rotating the model about the _x_-axis by &pi;/2 radians.
 Equivalently, apply the following matrix transform:
 ```json
 [
 1.0, 0.0,  0.0, 0.0,